Easy Frozen Watermelon Margaritas (With Fresh Watermelon)

 Summertime in a glass!
-Made with fresh watermelon, these easy homemade frozen watermelon margaritas are a summery version of the classic margarita.
-They’re refreshing, delicious, and perfect for parties.
+Made with fresh watermelon and tequila, these easy frozen watermelon margaritas are a summery version of the classic margarita.
+Their watermelon flavor is refreshing, delicious, and has the perfect amount of sweetness for a hot day.

-Made with fresh watermelon, tequila, and Margarita mix (or lime juice) they’re naturally sweet (with no added sugar) and dangerously addictive.
+Made with fresh watermelon, tequila, and Margarita mix, this watermelon margarita recipe is really easy to make, naturally sweet and dangerously addictive.

-And if you want to make them ahead of time, simply whip up a big batch to store in the freezer.
+And if you want to make them ahead of time, you can whip up a big batch to store in the freezer.

 Ingredients